Open-Distributed-Edge-Agents/EdgeGenAI/README.md

 For more details, please see our [GitHub Issues](https://github.com/Open-Distributed-Edge-Agents/EdgeGenAI/issues).

+## Credits

+This project is a fork of the official [Google AI Edge Gallery](https://github.com/google-ai-edge/gallery) demo app and builds upon its foundation.
+We are grateful to the original authors for their work.

 ## Contributing

 We welcome contributions!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to get started.